burnash/gspread/ISSUE_TEMPLATE.md

 **GitHub Issues are for bugs and feature requests.**

 Please do not post usage questions here.
-For general support from the community, see [StackOverflow](http://stackoverflow.com/questions/tagged/gspread).
+For general support from the community, see StackOverflow: http://stackoverflow.com/questions/tagged/gspread

 Issues with usage questions will be closed.